zkspecs/zkspecs/specs/anon-aadhaar/specs.md

 # Abstract

-Anon Aadhaar is a zero-knowledge protocol enabling privacy-preserving verification of the Aadhaar Secure QR Code.
-The protocol allows proving possession of valid UIDAI-issued Aadhaar documents without revealing personal information, using RSA signature verification in zero-knowledge combined with selective disclosure mechanisms.
+Anon Aadhaar is a zero-knowledge protocol enabling privacy-preserving verification of the [Aadhaar Secure QR Code](https://uidai.gov.in/en/ecosystem/authentication-devices-documents/qr-code-reader.html).
+[Aadhaar](https://en.wikipedia.org/wiki/Aadhaar) is a unique identity system in India, issued by the government, containing a 12-digit identification number linked to an individual's biometric and demographic data.
+The Aadhaar Secure QR code is an offline KYC process where a legitimate Aadhaar identity owner can store a QR code representing their concatenated identity and a digital signature of it.
+The protocol leverages this digital signature to allow proving possession of valid UIDAI-issued Aadhaar documents without revealing personal information, using RSA-SHA256 signature verification in zero-knowledge combined with selective disclosure mechanisms.

 # Motivation

-Current Aadhaar verification methods expose sensitive personal data.
-This specification provides:
+Current Aadhaar verification methods expose sensitive personal data, as the verifier of the signature requires full access to the entire identity.
+This approach compromises user privacy and limits the applicability of Aadhaar in decentralized and trustless systems.

+This protocol offers a solution for privacy-preserving and decentralized identity verification, addressing these challenges by enabling:

-- Privacy-preserving verification of government-issued identity
+- **Privacy-preserving verification of government-issued identity**: Ensuring that sensitive personal data is not exposed during verification.
-- Selective disclosure of specific attributes
+- **Selective disclosure of specific attributes**: Allowing users to reveal only the necessary attributes, such as age or residency, without disclosing the full identity.
-- Prevention of identity reuse through nullifiers
+- **Prevention of identity reuse through nullifiers**: Guaranteeing that identity proofs are unique and cannot be reused fraudulently.
-- Decentralized verification without trusted intermediaries (e.g. verifying proof of a valid Aadhaar on the EVM)
+- **Decentralized verification without trusted intermediaries**: Supporting verification on decentralized systems, such as validating proof of a valid Aadhaar on public decentralized system, like Byzantine system or a blockchain.

 # Specification